UnivaCorporation/tortuga/doc/tortuga-7-admin-guide.md

     to Tortuga AWS Identity & Access Management (IAM) role policy requirements.

+    If installing on RHEL, make sure your Red Hat subscription has been activated on the system prior to running the installation:

+    ``` {.shell}
+    subscription-manager register --username <username> --password <password>
+    ```

 -   Disable SELinux

     At the present time, Tortuga requires SELinux to be in *permissive*